 Follow Lockheed Martin Corp (NYSE:LMT)Follow Lockheed Martin Corp (NYSE:LMT)

-In this article, we present 16 Military Spending Facts about the world’s largest military that will blow your mind, beginning on the next page.
+In this article, we present 16 military spending facts that will blow your mind.
+It’s beginning on the next page.